-The beauty of the age of consumerism is that there are so many options and styles and materials for saddles these days that finding the most comfortable saddle in the world ever isn’t as hard as it used to be.
+The beauty of the age of consumerism is that there are so many options and styles and materials for saddles these days that finding the right bike seat isn’t as hard as it used to be.

-Let’s talk about the construction of a saddle.
-First you have the shell.
+Let’s talk about the construction of bike saddles.
+First, you have the shell.
 This is the hard platform that gives the seat structure and stability.
 There are many different styles and designs along with many different materials that are used.
-Most often molded plastic is used but even carbon fiber seats are being made and praised for their rigid yet light weight construction.
+Most often molded plastic is used but even carbon fiber seats are being made and praised for their rigid yet lightweight construction.

 Leather saddles do not have a shell bust instead rely on thick leather stretched between the front and rear parts of the rails.

 The padding is stretched over and conforms to the shape of the shell.
 Here companies may use plastic foam, plastic gel, silicon, or any other number of synthetics that are soft enough to absorb impact yet strong enough to keep their shape, at least for a year.

 When I started out cycling, I had a gel saddle that I like to use for longer trips when I know I’ll be on my bike for a half-day or so.
 It added a lot of relief and it supported my bottom in a more huggier way.
 You can say it gave me comfort to be able to go the extra mile.

 If I am being honest, it helped me a lot in building my stamina, initially.
 I even used the same saddle for around a year or so and gradually shifted to road bike saddles.